Luke-A-C-Roberts/Snake/README.md

 # Snake
-compile using the compile.zsh file either directly or by coopying the g++ command
+compile using the compile.zsh file either directly or by copying the g++ command

 only works on linux for now